AnggaR96s/Reforestation/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.